AraBlocks/ara-identity/docs/cli.md

 <a name="aid-archive"></a>
 ### 2. `aid archive`
 Archive an Ara ID to a remote server from the command line.
-Prompts the user to enter their password for verification.
+Prompts user for password for verification.

 ```sh
 $ aid archive -h